network-unit-testing-system/nuts/README.md

 Each test module implements a context class to provide module-specific functionality to its tests.
 This context class is a  `NutsContext` or a subclass of it.
 This guarantees a consistent interface across all tests for test setup and execution.
-Currently, the predefined test classes use [nornir](https://nornir.readthedocs.io/en/latest/) in order to communicate with the network devices, therefore the test classes derive all from a more specific `NornirNutsContext`, which provides a nornir instance and nornir-specific helpers.
+Currently, the predefined test classes use [nornir](https://nornir.readthedocs.io/en/latest/) in order to communicate with the network devices.
+Those test classes derive all from a more specific `NornirNutsContext`, which provides a nornir instance and nornir-specific helpers.
 In the example above, it is a class called `CdpNeighborsContext` that derives from `NornirNutsContext`.

+If you want to learn more how nuts works but do not have a running network in the background, there's a nuts showcase - an offline test class that displays the basic functionality of nuts.
+See the [tutorial](https://nuts.readthedocs.io/en/latest/tutorial/firststeps.html) for further information.

 ## Develop Your Own Test Classes

 Nuts is essentially designed as a pytest-plugin and it is possible to add your own, self-written test classes.
 A dev documentation on how to write your own test classes is planned for a future release.
 Still, it is possible to write your own test classes nevertheless, even if we cannot guarantee that upcoming planned refactorings  do not introduce breaking changes.

 # Thanks